mackowin/fotomatic/README.md

 # :video_camera: Fotomatic #
-CodeCademy Project: fixing a broken version of a responsive website
+CodeCademy Project: Fixing a broken version of a responsive website

 ## Table of Contents ##
 * [General Info](#General-Info)